Bing (company): Live Steam engines

-The range of live steam engines included stationary engines, railway locomotives, road vehicles and boats.
+The range of live steam engines included stationary engines, railway locomotives, road vehicles, and boats.
 Steam engines were made throughout most of the company's history.
-From the start they made stationary engines and mobile models.
-The stationary models were generic in outline, not really representative of particular prototypes.
-Mobile engines were more recognisable and the more expensive versions could almost be classed as scale models, albeit inaccurate.
+From the start, they made stationary engines and mobile models.
+The stationary models were generic in outline and not representative of particular prototypes.
+Mobile engines were more recognisable, and the more expensive versions could almost be classed as scale models, albeit inaccurate.
 The Railway locomotive versions were often very similar in outline to their clockwork and electric models.

 World War I and its aftermath

 World War I forced Bing out of the export market while the company was at its peak.
-In 1916, Ives and the A. C. Gilbert Company formed the Toy Manufacturers Association and lobbied to protect the growing U.S. toy manufacturing industry, which had grown in the absence of foreign competition.
+In 1916, Ives and the A. C. Gilbert Company formed the Toy Manufacturers Association and lobbied to protect the growing U.S. toy manufacturing industry, which had grown without foreign competition.
 As a result, tariffs on German toys rose from 35 percent to 70 percent.
 Additionally, the death of the company's founder, Ignaz Bing, in 1918 created a void in leadership.

 German wages rose after the war, as did shipping costs and inflation.
 This created an unfavorable climate for German exports.
 Meanwhile, the Lionel Corporation produced advertising that criticized the manufacturing methods of its competitors' trains.
-Although targeted mainly at Ives, this ad campaign also hurt Bing's image because Bing's methods were so similar.
+Although targeted mainly at Ives, this ad campaign also hurt Bing's image because Bing's methods were similar.
 Bing struggled to sell through its old inventory and misjudged demand.
 When the market evaporated for its 1 gauge trains, it re-gauged some models to O gauge, where they looked oversized, and re-gauged other models to Lionel's Standard gauge, where they looked undersized.

-Despite these setbacks, by 1921 Bing had re-established itself in the U.S. market, largely via sales through the catalog retailer Sears, Roebuck & Co.
+Despite these setbacks, by 1921, Bing had re-established itself in the U.S. market, mainly via sales through the catalog retailer Sears, Roebuck & Co.
 However, by 1925, Lionel was also selling through Sears, and Bing quickly found itself squeezed out of the market.
 Bing attempted to compensate by increasing its presence in Canada, where it competed with mixed success with American Flyer.

 Interwar decline

-By 1927, Bing was in serious financial trouble and the company's president, Stephan Bing, and his son, left the company, initially going to work with another Nuremberg-based toy firm.
+By 1927, Bing was in severe financial trouble, and the company's president, Stephan Bing, and his son left the company, initially going to work with another Nuremberg-based toy firm.

 In 1932, Bing was in liquidation, and the Bings, who were Jewish, fled to England because of the rise of Adolf Hitler.
 The company went out of business for good in 1933.
 Much of its tooling was acquired by Bub, a rival toy company.

 Stephan Bing helped to start the British company Trix.
 Other Bing executives started the similarly named company Trix Express.